 “I don’t think so,” I’d reply, smiling into the fridge as I filled up another glass from the box.

 I place the glass on the mattress and release my hold on it for a moment, my fingers hovering around it as an experiment.
-I remember one of the selling points for it was you could balance a glass of water on it.
+I remember one of the selling points for the mattress was that you could balance a glass of water on it.
 “Or a glass of wine,” the sales guy said with a wink-wink.
 Har-har, we thought, rolling our eyes.

 The mattress arrived the morning we found out I was pregnant.
 We’d decided it was time to upgrade from your super-soft queen after one too many nights of sinking into each other, a pile of sticky limbs and heat balled up in the center.
 It was summer, July, and we both woke up early, crabby and sweating.
 I don't care if we have no money, you said.
 Me either, I huffed, and we drove out to the 'burbs in our silver VW Golf and bought the whole pine bedroom set on credit.